shm40/jp_date_converter/README.md

 ## Features

 - Srk to wrk
-Convert DateTime object which is defined as seireki to WrkDate object.
+Convert DateTime object which is defined as seireki to WrkDate object...

 - Wrk to srk